naftaliharris/tauthon/README.md

     ```

     Caveat: As you can see from the example, to maintain full backwards
-    compatibility Python 2.8 does not raise these new OSErrors.
+    compatibility Placeholder does not raise these new OSErrors.
 Rather it gives
     you fine-grained OSErrors that you can catch them with, as an alternative to
     checking errno.